 - A starter hole that can be cut to fit the stoma

 Right after surgery your stoma will be swollen.
 Because of this, you or your health care provider must measure your stoma for the first 8 weeks after your surgery.
 As the swelling lessens, you will need smaller pouch openings for your stoma.
-These openings should not be more than an eighth inch (3 mm) wider than your stoma.
+These openings should not be more than 1/8th of an inch (3 mm) wider than your stoma.
 If the opening is too large, urine is more likely to leak or irritate the skin.

 Over time, you may want to change the size or type of pouch you use.
 Weight gain or loss can affect what pouch works best for you.
 Children who use a urostomy pouch may need a different type as they grow.